hectorcorrea/solr-for-newbies/40_searching.md

 pf (phrase field) is for boosting based on proximity of the search terms within the document.
 I think is related to another field called proximity slop (ps).

 The "p" is for "phrase" or "proximity" boosting. "pf" doesn't change what documents match, but gives a boost if all of the terms occur next to or near each other, based on "ps" (phrase/proximity slop.) http://grokbase.com/t/lucene/solr-user/137tqgw12c/difference-between-qf-and-pf-parameters

+## Where to find more
+Searching is a large topic and complex topic.
+I've found the book "Relevant search with applications for Solr and Elasticsearch" (see references) to be a good conceptual reference with specifics on how to understand and configure Solr to improve search results.